SJI International student dies during overseas school trip

 "Out of respect for the family's privacy, please understand that we are unable to share further details at this time," he added.

-A report in Maldivian media on Friday said that a 15-year-old from Singapore had died in an accident that occurred while the teen was snorkelling.
+A report on Friday from Maldivian news outlet The Edition said that a 15-year-old from Singapore had died in an accident that occurred while the teen was snorkelling.

-The teen was hit by a boat off the island of Dhigurah which is located southwest of the Maldives' capital Male, The Edition reported.
+The teen was hit by a boat off the island of Dhigurah, which is located about 100km southwest of the Maldives' capital Male, it said.

-CNA has reached out to the Maldives Police Service for more information.

 According to SJI International's website, the school offers outdoor education programmes – termed "expeditions" – for its elementary and high school sections.